openstor/console/SECURITY.md

 ### Disclosure Process

-MinIO Console uses the following disclosure process:
+OpenStor Console uses the following disclosure process:

 1. Once the security report is received one member of the security team tries to verify and reproduce the issue and determines the impact it has.